 3. Operations and Organisation of Unions subsequent to the Acts.-(i.)
 Unions.
 Except as hereinafter mentioned, the unions do not avail themselves of the Trade Union Acts to any large extent.
-Information concerning them in some States is not at present available, since they do not publish information regarding their members and The figures given for registered trade unions must not therefore be regarded as affording any criterion by which the present position of unionism may be judged.
-The discrepancy between the numbers of registered and unregistered unions in some States may be gauged by the fact that there are seventy-four unions affiliated with the Melbourne Trades Hall, thirteen with the Bendigo, and sixteen with the Ballarat Trades Hall, making a total of 103.
-In Victoria only seven, however, are registered, and some of the latter are not affiliated.
-In South Australia there are sixty-seven unions affiliated to the local Trades Council, but only twenty-four are registered.
+Information concerning them in some States is not at present available, since they do not publish information regarding their members and funds.
+The figures given for registered trade unions must not therefore be regarded as affording any criterion by which the present position of unionism may be judged.
+The discrepancy between the numbers of registered and unregistered unions in some States may be gauged by the fact that there were at the close of the year 1908 seventy-four unions affiliated with the Melbourne Trades Hall, thirteen with the Bendigo, and sixteen with the Ballarat Trades Hall, making a total of 103.
+In Victoria only seven, however, were registered, and some of the latter are not affiliated.
+In South Australia there were sixty-seven unions affiliated to the local Trades Council, but only twenty-four were registered.
 In Western Australia the number of unionists registered under the Industrial Arbitration Act is about 33 per cent. more than the number registered under the Trade Union Acts.
 In New South Wales the numbers are almost identical.